-Medtronic Cardiovascular offers a breadth of technologies at the therapeutic, procedural and system level across cardiovascular diseases.
-Additionally, we offer a breadth of services to help customers address their unique challenges and support enhanced patient experience, increased capacity, and improved clinical outcomes.
+Medtronic Cardiovascular offers a breadth of technologies at the therapeutic, procedural, and system level across cardiovascular diseases.
+Additionally, we offer a breadth of services to help address unique challenges in your clinical practice, and to support increased capacity and the patient experience.

 Below you will find more information on:

-We're transforming your ability to diagnose and treat even the most difficult-to-detect arrhythmias with a variety of Insertable Cardiac Monitors (ICMs).
-To learn more about our product portfolio, visit the site below:LEARN MORE ABOUT CARDIAC DIAGNOSTIC & MONITORING SYSTEMS
+We're transforming your ability to diagnose and treat even the most difficult-to-detect arrhythmias with a variety of insertable cardiac monitors (ICMs).
+To learn more about our product portfolio, visit the site below.

 Catheter ablation for AF is a technique employed to control heart rhythms that are caused by abnormal electrical signals traveling from the pulmonary veins to the atria.
 It’s a minimally invasive procedure that can be used when medication fails to control AF.
 During the procedure, catheters are used to terminate (ablate) these abnormal electrical signals and stop them from spreading and continuing to cause AF.

 The catheters have electrodes that can sense intracardiac electrical signals when connected to the electrophysiology lab system.
 The resulting electrograms are used to determine the optimal placement of the ablation catheter.
 The ablation catheter delivers energy to create a discrete lesion of myocardial scar tissue which terminates the abnormal electrical signals.

 Medtronic offers ablation catheters that use cryothermal energy to create lesions via the rapid removal of heat from cardiac cells.